craigshelley/beautiful-jekyll/projects/WhirlyGIG.md

 This project was inspired by a publication in [Practical Electronics Magazine](http://www.epemag.wimborne.co.uk) December 1994, called 'Space Writer Wand'.
 The article gave the full build instructions for a hand-held wand which would magically write messages in the air.
 Furthermore, the Space Writer had an incredibly simple schematic and could easily be understood by a 12 year old curious mind.
 The only drawback of this project was that it involved sending off by mail order to the author for a 'pre-programmed microcontroller', the cost of which could not be justified.

 In 1998, Practical Electronics magazine published a series of articles with the title 'EPE PIC Tutorial'.
 The doors to a new world of microcontroller programming were now open, and following an initial projects to build a PIC based motor speed controllers for RC cars, the Space Writer project from four years earlier suddenly became viable.
-The first attempt at replicating the Space Writer project from 1994 yeilded an unsatisfactory result for two reasons.
-Firstly, the mercury tilt switch which was used to detect the start of movement was notoriously unreliable at triggering at a repeatably and a lot of practice was needed in order to achieve the correct swing of the wand.
+The first attempt at replicating the Space Writer project from 1994 yielded an unsatisfactory result for two reasons.
+Firstly, the mercury tilt switch which was used to detect the start of movement was notoriously unreliable at triggering consistently and a lot of practice was needed in order to achieve the correct swing of the wand.
 Secondly, the LEDs used were too dim, and despite being driven with more than the rated current, the lights in the room needed to be turned off in order for the messages to be visible.
 The WhirlyGIG was developed to overcome these problems, and produce a vivid, stable, animated display.

 Numerous clocks and gadgets have since been made commercially available which write messages in the air.
 There will of course now be better documented projects using [Arduino](https://www.arduino.cc), which would in most cases be the preferred route for most electronics hobbyists to build their own persistence of vision display.